archivist/archivist/README.md

 ### Users

+[User schema](https://github.com/archivist/archivist/blob/master/server/models/user.js#L10) is pretty much oriented to store Google profile.
+However there is one important thing.
+Each user have *access* and *super* properties.
+First one it to grant access for the editing, second one is for granting *super access*.
+Super user can manage users and perform dangerous operations, e.g. merging and removing subjects and entities.

 ## Archivist Writer

 At the heart of the platform there’s Archivist Writer, a modern web-editor which allows you to annotate your text with basic markup and external data, e.g. you can: